 This little European gem in the eastern Alps is so underrated, most people don’t even know where it’s located.
-You could easily mistake it with Slovakia because of the name.
+You could easily mistake it for Slovakia because of the name.
 But here’s an easy tip: It’s the only country that has love in its name—sLOVEnia!

 If that’s not a reason good enough for you to book your tickets now and get there this summer, let me give you eight more.